 Drivers using standard tires usually deflate them on loose dirt and rocks to increase the surface area of the tire in contact with the surface.
 Deflated tires provide a more comfortable ride on bumpy surfaces since it absorbs shock.
-Lower pressure tires are in-fact able to flex around sharp objects, hence it is less prone to punctures.
-It also provides the increased traction on loose dirt.
+Lower pressure tires are in fact able to flex around sharp objects, hence it is less prone to punctures.
+It also provides increased traction on loose dirt.
 However, this method is risky since the rim can slip off the tire in the process.
-Nowadays there are custom built Motorsport wheels for loose dirt, rocks and other rugged surfaces.
+Nowadays there are custom-built Motorsport wheels for loose dirt, rocks, and other rugged surfaces.
 These wheels have a large surface area which gives them good traction.
-The wide wheels also prevent the vehicle from sinking in sand and other loose material you intend to drive over.
+The wide wheels also prevent the vehicle from sinking in the sand and other loose material you intend to drive over.

 The tread pattern of this type of tire is more open to enhance performance on loose dirt.
 The original models had less tread life, but the latest ones that are newly developed are more durable.
 This is because the tread compounds have been strengthened to reduce wear.
 The tires have superior rubber which is able to withstand high speeds on off-road surfaces without wobbling.